ehando/march_madness/README.md

 ## Data Prep

-1. Created a TOTAL.SCORE column using key stats
+1. Created a TOTAL.SCORE column using the key stats from the cleaned data

 ```
 game_data$TOTAL.SCORE <- game_data$KENPOM.ADJUSTED.EFFICIENCY *